You're doing it wrong

 Say you are using Subversion, and you accepted its default directory design, when you made a new repository.
 That will give you ‘trunk’, ‘tags’ and ‘branches’ as directory names.
 The mere fact that you have a branch called trunk does not mean you are doing Trunk-Based Development.
-“We merge branches back to trunk often” can be heard a lot in the industry, and if you are grouping multiple developers on those branches of they not deleted after a couple of days, then it is not the Trunk-Based Development branching model.
+“We merge branches back to trunk often” can be heard a lot in the industry, and if you are grouping multiple developers on those branches or they are not deleted after a couple of days, then it is not the Trunk-Based Development branching model.

 Cherry-pick of bug fixes from release branches to the trunk

 All your developers are using a trunk and they are doing the right thing with respect to not breaking the build.
 Your release cadence is infrequent enough to allow you to cut a release branch on a just in time basis and then harden that in the run up to the actual release.